Nafisaiyara/CSE438-Final-Project/README.md

 MixMatch: A method that blends unlabeled samples with labeled ones using MixUp and ensures the model produces low-entropy (confident) predictions across different image views.
 FixMatch: A consistency-based framework where the model is trained to predict the same mask for a "weakly augmented" version of a pill image and a "strongly augmented" version, using the weak prediction as a reliable target.

-Repository Structure

-├── segment_baselines/  # Configurations for YOLOv8, v11, and v12-seg

-├── ssl_implementations/# Modules for Pseudo-labeling, MixMatch, and FixMatch

-├── data/               # Scripts for loading the Roboflow pill dataset

-├── results/            # Comparison of segmentation masks and mAP scores

-└── README.md           # Project documentation

 Requirements

 Python 3.9+